joonas-fi/joonas.fi/blog/_posts/2020/2020-04-03-quick-primer-on-svg-paths.md

 	<path d="M142.4 25.604a1.218 1.218 0 000-2.435 1.218 1.218 0 000 2.435zM111.586 25.822l1.778-1.778c.3-.302.3-.793 0-1.093a.771.771 0 00-.546-.224.77.77 0 00-.545.224l-1.779 1.779a.767.767 0 000 1.092.79.79 0 001.092 0z..."/>

-I read the tutorials (mentioned in [Additional reading](#additional-reading)) to understand, that this is a highly-compressed form that we can expand to make easier to understand.
+I read the tutorials (mentioned in [Additional reading](#additional-reading)) to understand, that this is a highly-compressed form that we can expand to make it easier to understand.
 There might be tools for this (I tried to quickly find but came up short) but I did this by hand.

 The above is the same as: